xgfone/go-tools/README.md

-log/handler  | The logger handler, such as `TimedRotatingFile` like `logging.handlers.TimedRotatingFileHandler` in Python. method       | Call the method of a type dynamically. nets         | The supplement of the standard library `net`, such as some helpers about net. nets/mac     | Standardize the mac address. nets/server  | The simple `TCP` / `UDP` server. pagination   | It is usually used to compute the web pagination.
+log/handler  | The logger handler, such as `TimedRotatingFile` like `logging.handlers.TimedRotatingFileHandler` in Python. method       | Call the method of a type dynamically. nets         | The supplement of the standard library `net`, such as some helpers about net. nets/https   | The supplement of the standard library `http`, not the protocal `https`. nets/mac     | Standardize the mac address. nets/server  | The simple `TCP` / `UDP` server. pagination   | It is usually used to compute the web pagination.